Do you need to apostille your diploma?

 Step #2: Once you receive your notarized diploma, go ahead and verify that the diploma has been signed and notarized.
 Some schools will sign and notarize the back of the diploma while others have enough space to use the front.
 The original signature and the printed name of the Registrar must be on the documents including the notary’s name, signature, date of notarization, notarial wording, and stamp.

-Step #3: The final step is to mail in your transcripts to our office for processing.
+Step #3: The final step is to mail in your diploma to our office for processing.
 We have created an order form and credit card authorization form for every US State and the District of Columbia.

 Please Note: We can only help you with documents originating from or notarized within the United States and for another country.
 If your diploma originates from another country, you will need to contact the correct competent authority to assist you in that country.